100 VOICES by SoundVoice

 100 VOICES Event

-In March 2024, UCLH hosted a unique event inviting an exploration of what it means to have a voice in the NHS and how people listen to others and make themselves heard.
-The event included presentations by Hannah Conway and Victoria Hume, live music, and a visit to the 100 VOICES installation.
+In March 2024, UCLH hosted a unique event inviting attendees to explore what it means to have a voice within the NHS, as well as how we listen to others and express ourselves.
+The event featured presentations by Hannah Conway and Victoria Hume, live music, and a visit to the 100 VOICES installation.

 Hannah Conway is an Ivor Novella award-winning composer recognised for her dynamic collaborations bringing together diverse communities and world-class performing arts organisations.
 She is the Executive Director of Sound Voice, a company specialising in creating live and immersive music performance installations with interdisciplinary experts, people with lived experience and professionals from the healthcare, scientific, biomedical research and technology sectors